-The paper "Risk management and climate change" is now available in the "" magazine.
+The paper "Risk management and climate change" is now available in "".
 The "" also reports on this paper.
 Link

 The paper "Renewable energy subsidies: Second-best policy or fatal aberration for mitigation?" is now available from the "Resource and Energy Economics" Journal. pdf

-Under his leadership, Working Group III has carried out the Special Report on Renewable Energy Sources and Climate Change Mitigation.
-The report has been published in 2011.
+Under his leadership, Working Group III has carried out the Special Report on Renewable Energy Sources and Climate Change Mitigation which was published in 2011.
 It has been discussed widely in the public arena (Nature, , sReport by Secretary-General Ban Ki-Moon in the UN General Assembly, etc) and has also launched a scientific debate on the future role of renewables.
-Together with his Co-Chairs Ramon Pichs and Youba Sokona he has taken on the responsibility for the Fifth Assessment Report of IPCC's Working Group III which will be published in 2014.
-In the Fifth Assessment Report Working Group III explores the options to mitigate climate change.
-He has published articles in Science, Energy Journal, Energy Economics, Energy Policy, Nature Climate Change, and other peer-reviewed journals and authored a number of books.
+Together with his Co-Chairs Ramon Pichs and Youba Sokona Professor Edenhofer has taken on the responsibility for IPCC's Working Group III which explores the options to mitigate climate change for the Fifth Assessment Report to be released in 2014.
+He has published articles in Science, Energy Journal, Energy Economics, Energy Policy, Nature Climate Change, and many other peer-reviewed journals and authored a number of books.

-Prof. Dr. Ottmar Edenhofer’s research explores the impact of induced technological change on mitigation costs and mitigation strategies, as well as the design of instruments for climate and energy policy.
+Professor Ottmar Edenhofer’s research explores the impact of induced technological change on mitigation costs and mitigation strategies, as well as the design of instruments for climate and energy policy.
 He specializes in the Economics of Atmospheric Stabilization, Social Cost-Benefit Analysis, Sustainability Theory, Economic Growth Theory, Environmental Economics, Welfare Theory and General Intertemporal Equilibrium Theory.
 He leads and coordinates several externally funded research projects and was a Lead Author for the Fourth Assessment Report of the IPCC from 2004 until 2007.
 In 2005 he became a Fellow of the Hanse Institute for Advanced Study in Delmenhorst.
-He is currently supervising several PhD students and Master students.
+Currently he supervises several PhD students and Master students.

-Prof. Dr. Ottmar Edenhofer (born 1961 in Bavaria) studied Economics and Philosophy at the University of Munich and holds a diploma in Economics from Ludwig-Maximilians-Universität Munich (Prädikatsexamen) and a BA in Philosophy (“summa cum laude”) from the Hochschule für Philosophie Munich.
+Professor Ottmar Edenhofer (born 1961 in Bavaria) studied Economics and Philosophy at the University of Munich and holds a diploma in Economics from Ludwig-Maximilians-Universität Munich (Prädikatsexamen) and a BA in Philosophy (“summa cum laude”) from the Munich School of Philosophy (Hochschule für Philosophie).
 During his studies he founded his own enterprise, and between 1991 and 1993 led a humanitarian aid organisation in Bosnia.
-He worked as a research assistant at the Technical University Darmstadt and wrote his Ph.D. thesis in Economics (“summa cum laude”) in 1999.
+After working as a research assistant at the Technical University Darmstadt, he wrote his Ph.D. thesis in Economics (“summa cum laude”) in 1999.
 He accepted the professorship at the TU Berlin in 2008.